syncthing/syncthing-macos/README.md

 # Goal

-The goal of this project is to keep the Native Mac OS X Syncthing tray as simple as possible.
+The goal of this project is to keep the Native macOS Syncthing tray as simple as possible.
 No graphs, no advanced configuration windows.
 It just provides a very simple wrapper so users are not aware syncthing ships as a commandline application.
+It strives to have a usability of good-by-default and should always follow the [Apple Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/macos) to feel as much as an native application as possible.

 # Known bugs

-See the [issue tracker](https://github.com/syncthing/syncthing-macos/issues)for the current status.
+See the [issue tracker](https://github.com/syncthing/syncthing-macos/issues) for the current status.

 # Design